gruenehamsterbacke/Finite-Volume-Solver/README.md

 (0) Basic tools (like import data files etc.)

-(1) Implement a class of solvers for linear systems of equations
+(1) Implement a class of solvers for linear systems of equations (later: include LAPACK to efficiently solve the equations)

 (2) Implement a Finite-Volume-Solver for a simple PDEs (steady) for a simple geometry (mesh)